-Authors published in Boyhood Studies (BHS) certify that their works are original and their own.
-The editors certify that all materials, with the possible exception of editorial introductions, book reviews, and some types of commentary, have been subjected to double-blind peer review by qualified scholars in the field.
-While the publishers and the editorial board make every effort to see that no inaccurate or misleading data, opinions, or statements appear in this journal, they wish to make clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor concerned.
-For a more detailed explanation concerning these qualifications and responsibilities, please see the complete BHS ethics statement.
+Authors published in European Comic Art (ECA) certify that their works are original and their own.
+The editors certify that all materials, with the possible exception of editorial introductions, book reviews and some types of commentary, have been subjected to double-blind peer review by qualified scholars in the field.
+While the publishers and the editorial board make every effort to see that no inaccurate or misleading data, opinions, or statements appear in this journal, they wish to make it clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor concerned.
+For a more detailed explanation concerning these qualifications and responsibilities, please see the complete ECA ethics statement.

 The IBDS (International Bande Dessinée Society) and the ABDS (American Bande Dessinée Society) are forums for scholarly exchange on all aspects of the bande dessinée, or French-language comic strip.
 We welcome all critical approaches, be they historical, sociological, political, literary, linguistic or other.

 Individual IBDS or ABDS membership rate: $66/£42/€46

 Student IBDS or ABDS membership rate (Online Only): $20/£12/€16

 Individual members receive a print and online subscription to the IBDS/ABDS flagship journal European Comic Art.